unic/frontend-checklists/modules/overlay.md

 - [ ] Is there a scroll foreseen?
 	- [ ] If so, is there any element that should stay fix?
+	- [ ] Should we care about scrolling background?
+Or Background scroll should be disabled?

 - [ ] Is there a closing button?